Sylvain59650/lodash-object/docs/Array.md

 ## lastIndexOf

-    Array#lastIndexOf(value, [fromIndex=array.length-1])
+    number Array#lastIndexOf(value, number fromIndex=array.length-1)

-This method is like Array#indexOf except that it iterates over elements of array from right to left.
+This method is like [Array#indexOf](#indexof) except that it iterates over elements of array from right to left.